v1993/evdevhook2/README.md

-However, if you want to tweak controller orientations, run server on a different port, or use over four controllers at once by running multiple servers on different ports, it's possible to do so
+However, if you want to tweak controller orientations, run server on a different port, or use over four controllers at once by running multiple servers on different ports, it's possible to do so by providing a config file.
+See [example config](ExampleConfig.ini) for syntax and full list of supported options.

 ## Quick build guide